-The weight and shape of the placenta along with the baby’s birth weight are important measurements of how well the baby developed in the womb.
+The weight and shape of the placenta, along with the baby’s birth weight, are important measurements of how well the baby developed in the womb.
 The size and shape of the placenta are affected by environmental exposures the mother faces during pregnancy.
 Access to quality foods and a well-balanced diet, exposure to toxic stress and certain environmental chemicals all play a role in the development of the placenta.
-The placenta serves as both protection and a nutritional provider for the developing baby.
+The placenta serves as both protection and nutritional provider for the developing baby.
 For mothers who lack access to quality food, the placenta increases in size in order to better protect the fetus and to better extract nutrients.

-The circulation within the placenta is central to uterine and umbilical blood flows, is therefore an important player for the success of pregnancy.
+The circulation within the placenta is central to uterine and umbilical blood flows, and is therefore an important player for the success of pregnancy.
 The foods the mother is able to eat during pregnancy will determine how well the placenta is able to transport nutrients and oxygen to the developing baby.

 Barker, D., Osmond, C., Thornburg, K., Kajantie, E., & Eriksson, J. (2013).
 The shape of the placental surface at birth and colorectal cancer in later life.
 American Journal of Human Biology, 25(4), 566-568.